The Logic of Lunch: What India’s Dabba and Japan’s Bento Say About Culture

 The traditional wooden Bento box requires a little extra care: you should dip it in water for a second before use and dry it completely afterward.
 This effort is absolutely worth it.
 The material—often Japanese cypress or cedar—maintains appropriate moisture levels, helping the rice stay fresh, and adds a natural, pleasant aroma to the meal.

-By the way, the traditional wood bending technology used to create the side wall of the magewappa has been directly handed down to our furniture making process.
+The traditional wood-bending technology used to create the side walls of magewappa has been directly handed down to our furniture-making process.
 We use this intricate technique to bend wood to create beautiful, strong parts for our chairs.

 A corporate logo, the letters of C and H are combined to look like a tree in a circle